-In the beginning the process began with film and arduous layer work in Photoshop- today just about anyone with a smartphone can capture a panorama.
+In the beginning the process was with film and arduous layer work in Photoshop- today just about anyone with a smartphone can capture a panorama.
 While the novelty of a printed panorama has diminished, the value of these 'wide views' in online venues has remained strong: people really do appreciate getting an eye full when it comes to seeing a subject in context to its surroundings.
 In 2001, I started a panorama page on josephoregon.com that to this day remains the #2 page on the site.

 I produce partial and full 360 x 180 degree 'VR' spherical panoramas mostly for online use.
 I've incorporated a HDR workflow into these images as the extremes of lighting in these scenes ranges beyond what any camera (or eye) can see.
 The end result is an 12K high-definition image that brings a user just about as close to 'being there' as today's technology will allow.
-Put into a tour, clients report that they prefer them over video since they are is able to focus and control the visual information.
-They are less expensive to produce.
+Put into a multi-point, interactive VR tour, clients report that they prefer them over video since they are able to focus and control the visual information.
+They are also less expensive to produce.
 See example here.

 Below you'll find some of the panoramas that i still produce.
 They're sold at Missy's Uptown Art and over at Aspen Grove Gallery.